“Collaboration” has become a buzz word that we attach to any process that involves people working together.

 Let’s break it down further and clarify what it really is.

 - Working together (Processes)

 A group of people using social software together doesn’t, by itself, translate into collaboration.

 Technology certainly raises the bar of what is possible, but merely using them does not create value.

-I say that because I see schools and organizations struggling to understand fit social technologies into their culture.
+I say that because I see schools and organizations struggling to fit social technologies into their culture.
 Widespread platform or tool adaption is not enough.
 There needs to be a unified plan, an understanding of what these tools can and can’t do, and more importantly how people are going to work together.

 Great tools available can facilitate such collaboration, but even the best tools cannot guarantee that success.

 - Must be embedded in the culture, where a standard and expectation ethic of contribution flourishes.

 - People in the classroom or community must recognize they are smarter together.

 - People must work “out loud” – sharing is constant.